nikidds29/expert-nation-guide/index.md

 # Expert Nation Omeka User Guide

 Welcome.
-This guide is here to help you use the Expert Nation Omeka platform, during and after the workshop.
+This guide is here to help you use the Expert Nation Omeka platform.
+Keep it as a handy reference.

 Use the menu on the left to work through the modules in order, or jump straight to the topic you need.